 Unknowingly, I had found myself in San Jose on the same dates that a couple big annual events were taking place.
 One of them was the El tope de San José!

-I saw horses everywhere as soon as I got off the public bus from Manuel Antonio and I was highly confused…had I landed in a city, or on a farm?!
+I saw horses everywhere as soon as I got off the bus and I was confused…had I landed in a city, or on a farm?!
 Turns out, El tope is the biggest and most popular equestrian parade in all of Costa Rica.

 It was on this walking tour that I learned there would be a huge parade later that day.
 Yep, I had landed myself in San Jose, Costa Rica just in time for…carnival!
 Good times!